You are listening to the Sean Hannity Radio Show Podcast.

 Right.

-But the good news is I think ultimately this will be decided by the Supreme Court uh in the favor of law and order.
+But the good news is I think ultimately this will be decided by the Supreme Court in the favor of law and order.

-I mean, I have my convictions and my points of view legally and personally on a lot of issues from abortion to flag burning to the second amendment, but in most cases I could see the other side of the argument, even if I don't agree with it.
+I mean, I have my convictions and my points of view legally and personally on a lot of issues from abortion to flag burning to the Second Amendment.

 This is pure insanity.